ZILtoid1991/dimage/README.md

 * No interlace support yet.
 * Basic processing is fully supported, unsupported chunks are stored as extra embedded data.
 Background indexes, transparencies
 (including indexed) are supported.
 Embedded text support, and APNG extension support will be added.
+* Most common formats are supported up to 16 bits.
 * Filtering and defiltering works.
 Note that there might be a few bugs with the filters (please send me examples if you encounter one), and currently there's no automatic filtering.